History of education: Universities

 King's College London in 1831, as engraved by J. C. Carter.
 It is one of the founding institutions of University of London, established in 1836.

 By the 18th century, universities published academic journals; by the 19th century, the German and French university models were established.
 The French established the Ecole Polytechnique in 1794 under the mathematician Gaspard Monge during the French Revolution, and it became a military academy under Napoleon I in 1804.
 The German university — the Humboldtian model — was established by Wilhelm von Humboldt and was based upon Friedrich Schleiermacher's liberal ideas about the importance of seminars and laboratories.
 In the 19th and 20th centuries, universities concentrated on science and served an upper-class clientele.
 Science, mathematics, theology, philosophy, and ancient history comprised the typical curriculum.

 Increasing academic interest in education led to the analysis of teaching methods and in the 1770s the establishment of the first chair of pedagogy at the University of Halle in Germany.
 Contributions to the study of education elsewhere in Europe included the work of Johann Heinrich Pestalozzi in Switzerland and Joseph Lancaster in Britain.

 In 1884, a groundbreaking education conference was held in London at the International Health Exhibition, attracting specialists from all over Europe.

 19th century

 In the late 19th century, most of West, Central, and parts of East Europe began to provide elementary education in reading, writing, and arithmetic, partly because politicians believed that education was needed for orderly political behavior.
 As more people became literate, they realized that most secondary education was only open to those who could afford it.
 Having created primary education, the major nations had to give further attention to secondary education by the time of World War I.

 20th century

 In the 20th century, new directions in education included, in Italy, Maria Montessori's Montessori schools; and in Germany, Rudolf Steiner's development of Waldorf education.
+Montessori, one of Italy's first female physicians, opened her first Casa dei Bambini in Rome in 1907, developing a method based on self-directed activity that she had first applied in work with children with intellectual disabilities.